-The COVID-19 pandemic has brought to light how important effective communication is during a crisis.
-If poorly handled, crisis events—such as disease outbreaks, data breaches, natural disasters and more—can result in loss of business, closure, economic failure and reputational damage.
+Recent disruptions including wildfires, floods, IT system failures and the Covid-19 pandemic have brought to light how important effective communication is during a crisis.
+If poorly handled, crisis events can result in loss of business, closure, economic failure and reputational damage.
 However, managed and communicated properly, crisis events can actually represent an opportunity for organizations to rebuild and strengthen their reputation and ensure future organizational continuity.

 This course equips learners with the tools of crisis communication to ensure business continuity in the event of an emergency.
 You will learn to

 assess threats and their possible impacts, and consider internal and external stakeholders in your crisis planning;

 examine strategies, tactics, messaging and leadership techniques that will enable your organization to prepare for, respond to and recover from emergencies;